yochannah/carpentries.org/_posts/2020/08/2020-08-25-Report-from-the-Mega-Coderefinery-workshop.md

 - When people register as a team together, keep them together unless explicitly asked.
 For others, do what you need, but realize that the social aspect becomes important.
-- Some people don't join with the right Zoom name.
+- Some people do not join with the right Zoom name.
     - Other co-hosts can browse the registration list and manually rename participants who didn't name themselves correctly.
     - Then, the Zoom host only has to worry about assigning them into